tjavaid/Fiducial_XS/README.md

-# Instructions to run the BBBF differential xs code for CMSSW_10_X relesases
+# Instructions to run the BBBF differential xs code for CMSSW_10_X releases

 ## 1. CMSSW and cobmine release setup